KoenZomers/UniFiApi/README.md

 API in C# which can be used to read data from an on premises UniFi Controller installation.
 Includes Unit Tests and a sample ConsoleApp to test the API.
 All assemblies are signed and compiled against .NET 4.6.2.

+It is sufficient to use an account with the "Read Only" role in UniFi.

 ## Usage

 ```C#